vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 God’s way of salvation has always been about respecting freedom of choice.
 He gave Satan the option to rebel, and He did not immediately destroy him when he did.
 God permitted Adam and Eve to rebel too.
 Likewise, I am free to choose whether I want to serve Him or not.
 Jesus wants to save every person {% rf '1 Timothy 2:3-4' %}—He wants me to choose Him—but He will not force Himself on anyone.
 In fact, this is a daily choice; I can choose, anytime, to leave Christ and go in another direction, which is why it’s imperative to reaffirm my decision and recommit myself to Him on a daily basis {% rf 'Luke 9:23' %}.
 Every single day is a gift from my Creator, and it’s my privilege to give it back to Him.

-## What does it mean to accept Jesus as Savior and as Lord?
+## What does it mean to accept Jesus as Savior and Lord?

 > But grow in grace, and in the knowledge of *our Lord and Saviour Jesus Christ*.
 To him be glory both now and for ever.
 Amen.
 {% ct '2 Peter 3:18' %}